Working Adult Guide: Term Life Or Whole Life Insurance, Which Should I Get?

 This will help your spouse to sustain the current family’s lifestyle while giving him/her time to find a job.

-Meaning children that are not financially self-reliant yet, and/or parents whom you are providing their retirement for.
+Meaning children that are not financially self-reliant yet, and/or parents whom you are providing for their retirement.

 - A payout to your family in an unfortunate event of your passing

-- It provides your family a form of income-replacement to tide them over the first few years.
+- It provides your family with a form of income-replacement to tide them over the first few years

 - Participating (Par) – Pays bonuses.
-Upon death, pays the basic sum assured plus any bonuses accumulated.
+Upon your unfortunate demise, it pays the basic sum assured plus any bonuses accumulated.

-- Non-participating (Non-par) – No bonuses but has accumulated cash value (which is guaranteed).
-Upon death, only the sum assured is paid out.
+- Non-participating (Non-par) – No bonuses but has a guaranteed, accumulated cash value.
+Should you, unfortunately, go before your time, only the sum assured is paid out.

-- Investment-linked policies (ILP) – There are 2 types available, upon death:
+- Investment-linked policies (ILP) – There are 2 types available.
+Upon your departure from this world:

 1) The higher of the sum assured or the value of the ILP units are paid out

-Pros and Cons of Par and Non-par Whole Life Policies:
+Advantages of Par and Non-par Whole Life Policies

-- Limited Pay – Fixed premium duration. (e.g. if my premium term is 20 years, I have to pay my premiums for 20 years)
+- Fixed premium duration, or in simple words: limited pay (e.g. if my premium term is 20 years, I only have to pay my premiums for 20 years)

 - Premium Term:

-Editor’s Note: Whole Life policies (Par and ILP) tend to cost more as some premiums are invested to build up cash value.
+FYI: Whole Life policies tend to cost more, especially Par and ILPs, as some of your premiums are invested to build up cash value.